About The Venue + FAQs

 A work of art in itself, the acoustically engineered stage features a concert shell designed to complement the San Diego Convention Center sails and surrounding downtown development.
 The stage provides a larger performance space for both the orchestra and guest artists.
 Additional project design components include:

 The San Diego Symphony is bringing a wide range of artists and music to this unique venue.
 Our programming at The Rady Shell at Jacobs Park reflects all genres of music, allowing the Symphony to embrace the diversity of our city and audience.
 The enhanced sound system (see design questions below) allows greater enjoyment than ever of outdoor classical music performances, resulting in more classical music programming.
 A wide variety of programming, both Symphony-produced and rental partner-provided, is expected to fill The Rady Shell calendar annually from May through December.

 Yes!
 Every section is ADA accessible with designated seats available.
 ADA seating will tend to be on the most easily accessible, outside edges of each section.
 ADA seating for both transfer and non-transfer wheelchairs, companion and semi-ambulatory as well as restrooms, are available at each performance, and can be purchased online or through the Ticket Office.
 Wheelchairs will also be available when appropriate to transfer you to your seating.
 Please notify the Ticket Office in advance at 619.235.0804 for any special accommodation or assistance needs or questions.

-In general, yes; however there will be exceptions for certain concerts in larger seating configurations.
+Generally, for Symphony-produced concerts, YES; for rental concert events, NO, unless a Lawn section is specifically provided.
+(Note: chairs will be provided in the designated ADA seating zones for ALL rental events.)
 Please check the Calendar Event page of your concert for any special conditions in effect.
-There will not be folding chairs available to rent at the venue, but blankets will be available for purchase.
+There are not folding chairs available to rent at the venue, but blankets are available for purchase.